Configuration

 - SFTP

 To configure cloud storage, you will need to create a file that stores your connection credentials (such as API keys or passwords).
-This file should be named .env
+This file should be named .env and should be placed in the notebooks/ directory.

 This file is already ignored by git, but do make sure you don't accidentally commit this file to the repository or share it with others, as it contains your sensitive login information!